 Unmetered Supplies Office

 42.14 This Clause 42.14 shall only apply where the Company is a DNO Party acting within that DNO Party’s Distribution Services Area.
-Where a Customer provides data regarding unmetered equipment connected to a User’s System within the unmetered inventory they provide to the Company, the User shall be deemed to have requested that the Company provides the UMSO service in respect of that data and the Company shall provide the UMSO service in respect of that data.
+Where a Customer provides data regarding unmetered equipment connected to a User’s System within that DNO Party’s Distribution Services Area within the unmetered inventory they provide to the Company, the User shall be deemed to have requested that the Company provides the UMSO service in respect of that data and the Company shall provide the UMSO service in respect of that data.

-42.14.1 The Company and each User agree that Customer data regarding unmetered equipment connected to their Systems, in respect of Customers who have unmetered connections to Users’ Systems, may be shared with each other and with other Users that the Customer has unmetered connections to.
+42.14.1 The Company and each User agree that Customer data regarding unmetered equipment connected to their Systems, in respect of Customers who have unmetered connections to Users’ Systems, may be shared with each other and with other Users that the Customer has unmetered connections to the Systems of.

-42.14.2 The User shall ensure that where a Customer elects to include its unmetered data within the inventory submitted to the Company the Connection Agreement entered into in respect of Unmetered Supplies shall oblige that Customer;
+42.14.2 The User shall ensure that where a Customer elects to include its unmetered data within an inventory submitted to the Company the Connection Agreement entered into in respect of Unmetered Supplies shall oblige that Customer:

 a. to submit inventory data to the Company as a combined inventory that includes all relevant individual items, and

-b. identifies within that inventory the distributor to which each relevant individual item is connected by the use of the relevant Market Domain I.D.s, which the User shall communicate to the Customer, and
+b. to identify within that inventory the distributor to which each relevant individual item is connected by the use of the relevant Market Domain I.D.s, which the User shall communicate to the Customer, and

-c. shall permit the sharing of that data with any User identified within the inventory.
+c. to permit the sharing of that data with any User identified within that inventory.

 42.14.3 The User hereby indemnifies the Company against all acts or omissions by the Company in providing the UMSO service on its behalf.

+There is no actual reference to DUoS billing in this text (or associated processes, obligations, liabilities, etc), although billing is the main point of the CP.

 Amend Schedule 2B, Section 4 as follows;